 Cemeteries and images…

-Being involved in the early Goth scene and devouring a steady diet of B and C grade horror movies from the 1960’s and 70’s, reading Henry James, Anne Rice and H.P Lovecraft, I grew to love and appreciate the darker side of life.
+Being involved in the early Goth scene and devouring a steady diet of B-grade horror movies from the 1960’s and 70’s, reading Henry James, Anne Rice and H.P Lovecraft, I grew to love and appreciate the darker side of life.
 To me, vampires, death & sadness were concepts to be admired for their purity & honesty.
-Everything that is, that was wrong with the World around me.

 The Stone Lion Inn located in Guthrie, Oklahoma